Healing A Herniated Disc

 Many terms are used to express a “herniated disc”, such as a slipped disc, a prolapsed disc, a bulging disc, a ruptured disc, or even degenerative disc disease, they are all essentially the same thing, meaning a herniated disc.

 Technically, a herniated disc occurs when the outermost part of the disc begins to weaken and the inner soft part starts to press outward.
 Most people don’t even know they have a herniated disc until the herniation touches the nerve, thus causing your nerve pain, that you call back pain.
+Then, they start to wonder, what kind of chair is best for lower back pain.

 Numerous studies have proven that you can have a herniated disc and NOT have pain, and experts like Dr.John Sarno do question whether herniated discs are the cause of most of the back pain.